0x23/QuietAirCompressor/README.md

 <br><br>

-CAD models are available as the original Fusion360 Project and as STEP file.
+CAD models are available as Fusion360 Project and as STEP file.